omegat-org/omegat/release/readme.txt

 experience bugs, display problems or missing features.
 We therefore recommend that you download and install either the Oracle Java Runtime Environment (JRE) or the OmegaT package bundled with JRE (the .tar.bz2) bundle marked "Linux").
-If you installa version of Java at system level, you must either ensure that it is in your launch path, or call it explicitly when launching OmegaT.
+If you install a version of Java at system level, you must either ensure that it is in your launch path, or call it explicitly when launching OmegaT.
 If you are not very familiar with Linux, we therefore recommend that you install an OmegaT version with JRE included.
 This is safe,